 Community Services Division

 The Community Services Division is responsible for crime prevention seminars and organizing neighborhood crime watch services.
 Community Services also hosts several community events each year, which promote safety tips and crime prevention tactics.

 Drug Abuse Resistance Education (D.A.R.E.)

 D.A.R.E. teaches kids how to recognize and resist the direct and subtle pressures that influence them to experiment with alcohol, tobacco, marijuana, and other drugs.
 And since between 70% and 90% of all crime is drug related, it is absolutely vital that we reach the children of America before it is too late.
-The Vero Beach Police Department teaches the D.A.R.E. program to 5 area schools.
-Throughout the years students have learned the value of remaining drug, alcohol, tobacco and violence free.
-The D.A.R.E. program is a ten-week course where students learn how to avoid risky situations and different ways to say “No” to drugs, alcohol, tobacco and violence.
+The Vero Beach Police Department teaches the D.A.R.E. program to 3 area schools.
+Throughout the years students have learned the value of the D.A.R.E.
+Mission - “Teaching students good decision-making skills to help them lead safe and healthy lives” and the D.A.R.E.
+Vision- “A world in which students everywhere are empowered to respect others and choose to lead lives free from violence, substance abuse, and other dangerous behaviors.”
 Each ten-week course culminates with each student writing an essay where they express what they have learned from D.A.R.E. and why they will remain drug, alcohol, tobacco, and violence free.
 Each class then participates in a graduation ceremony where friends and family celebrate each student’s decision to live a healthy lifestyle.
 To all the previous graduates of the Vero Beach D.A.R.E. program congratulations to all that you have accomplished.
 For all future students of Vero Beach be prepared to learn an important lesson that will help you succeed in life.